metalman3797/Cura-Dremel-Printer-Plugin/README.md

 ![Install On Mac](/docs/install_on_mac.png)

-### Other Operating Systems (Linux) or to install Manually on Windows or MacOs:
+### Other Operating Systems (i.e. Linux) or to install Manually on Windows or MacOs:

 3. Install the main plugin that enables Cura to export .g3drem files by following the instructions below:

     EITHER
-    1. Install the DremelGCodeWriter.umplugin located at `Cura-Dremel-3D20-Plugin\plugins\DremelGCodeWriter.umplugin` using Cura's plugin install interface (Cura Menu->Plugins->Install Plugin)  **Note:**  this method installs the plugin to `%OS_USER_DIR%\AppData\Roaming\cura\%CURA VERSION%\plugins`.
-For Operating System specific directories please see [this page](https://github.com/Ultimaker/Cura/wiki/Cura-Preferences-and-Settings-Locations)
+    1. Install the DremelGCodeWriter.umplugin located at `Cura-Dremel-3D20-Plugin\plugins\DremelGCodeWriter.umplugin` using Cura's plugin install interface (Cura Menu->Plugins->Install Plugin)  **Note:**  On Windows this method installs the plugin to `%OS_USER_DIR%\AppData\Roaming\cura\%CURA VERSION%\plugins`.
+For specific directories for other Operating Systems please see [this page](https://github.com/Ultimaker/Cura/wiki/Cura-Preferences-and-Settings-Locations)

     OR